 The Urology Department is a reference centre in complex pathologies for Catalonia and the rest of Spain.
-Headed since 2003 by Dr Juan Morote, the Unit’s aim is to integrate care, teaching and research.
+Headed since 2020 by Dr Enric Trilla, the Unit’s aim is to integrate care, teaching and research.
 Over recent years, we have incorporated the most modern, least invasive surgical techniques, such as laparoscopic surgery and robotics (Da Vinci).

 Portfolio of services

 Our Department comprises various different units each with their specialities.

 - HBPUrinary dysfunction and diagnosis of benign prostatic hyperplasia (BPH)

 - Surgery and minimally invasive treatment of benign prostatic hyperplasia

 - Diagnosis of kidney tumours